Shiranamikai teaches the dynamic style of Shotokan karate

 Comfortable clothing that will allow a free range of movement, such as tracksuit bottoms and a t-shirt, is recommended for the first few lessons.
 Masks are required for the duration of your visit.

 We train barefoot.
 Long hair should be tied back, and all jewellery / body adornments removed before the class starts.

 Outside, we wear trainers.
 Warm layers are fine when chilly; suncream, hats and sunglasses are fine when it’s sunny.

 Having a bottle of water to hand is recommended, as is hand sanitiser and wipes.

 Please arrive at least 5 minutes early in order to be ready to start on time.

 As with any exercise it’s normal to have muscle aches (and maybe a few light bruises!) afterwards.
 Massage, stretching and drinking plenty of water will help.

 Practise is important so beginners should set aside a little time each day to practise anything that they can remember from class.
-We rarely repeat a class in its entirety, instead we pick a theme to focus on over a period of lessons, so it may help to make notes.
+We rarely repeat a lesson in its entirety, instead picking a theme to focus on over a period of time, so it may help to make notes.